nmhaga/Flare-Tracker/Documentation/Spec.md

 The background colour will be white.
 The short plot will be Blue
 The long plot will be Red
-Annotations will be in black.
+Annotations will be in blackack and we want to annotate the long only.
-The y-scale needs to be logorithmic
+The y-scale needs to be logorithmic.
 We will want to mark the class scale on the other axis

 ###Database Format